UI Deadline for undergraduate students: January 24, 2018

 2. Meet with Study Abroad staff to determine which program(s) you will select.

-4. You must submit hard copies of the following supplementary materials to: Karen Wachsmuth, International Programs:
+4. You must submit electronic copies of the following supplementary materials and notify Karen Wachsmuth in International Programs that you have completed them:

 - Completed letters of reference.
-Letters of reference must be signed, original letters in an envelope with the signature across the seal, when they are submitted to your campus representative or IIE.
 Two letters are required, and you may include a third optional letter.
 Click here for advice about getting strong letters of reference

 - Transcripts from all colleges and universities attended.
 Freshmen must also include high school transcripts.
 Transcripts are acceptable if they are official transcripts, student copies of official transcripts, or photocopies of official transcripts.
 If you are recommended for a Boren Scholarship, IIE will require original, sealed, and official transcripts at that time.